-The term Deep House could almost be considered tautology: when it first appeared in the 80s, all House music was deep.
+The term Deep House could almost be considered a tautology: when it first appeared in the 80s, all House music was deep.
 Classic early House tracks, such as Mr. Fingers’ “Can You Feel It” and Nightwriters’ “Let The Music (Use You)” combine strong rhythmic grooves with understated production and a soulful, musical sensibility.

 As House’s mainstream popularity boomed and a steady stream of sub-genres began to appear, though, the “deep” prefix came to define its more minimal or soulful side, and while the term is arguably ill-defined, it´s certainly a convenient catch-all for grouping together everything from chilled beats to thoughtful minimal stylings.